 - Stem cell transplant fact sheet, National Cancer Institute.

 - Mesenchymal stem cells: immune evasive, not immune privileged, Nature Biotechnology

-Disclaimer: this post is not meant as medical advice.
+Disclaimer: this post is not medical advice.
 Always consult your physician before making health-related decisions.